www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

 Figures 1, 2 and 3 gives basic examples using the notation.
 More examples follow as more features of the notation are introduced.
-If you find yourself disagreeing with these examples - thinking that what they express is contrary to your understanding then it is reasonable to suppose that I will have achieved my aim of showing how the notation works - how it can be used to express precise models and that it is then possible to consider these models, to disagree with them or, better, to refine them.
+If you find yourself disagreeing with these examples — thinking that what they express is contrary to your understanding — then good! — It is reasonable to suppose that I will have achieved my aim of showing how the notation works — that it can be used to express precise models which it is then possible to disagree with, or, better, to refine.

 When the parts of a whole have a particular order amongst them then an ‘S’ shaped symbol (S for sequence) may be added to the relationship.
 In this way we can represent a sentence as a sequence of words: (a) and a word as a sequence of letters: (b)